Danack/Bastion/README.md

 ## Bastion

 Run your own Packagist server, so that you can do Composer update locally.
-Oh and it also create RPM packages for your applications.
+Oh and it also creates RPM packages for your applications.

+### Documentation

+Please see the documentation at http://bastionrpm.com

-### Setup satis repo
+### Quick setup - satis repo

 * Run ./src/bastion.php It will ask you to provide a Github access token